 Check the kitchen

-For food, that is.
-Make sure to eat your perishable items in the week leading up to your departure.
-Clear out your cupboards and fridge the night before your trash collector comes so you don't come home to a stinky situation.
+Stop shopping — at least for food.
+Make sure to eat up your produce, fresh meats and bread in the week leading up to your departure.
+Remember to clear out any remaining perishable items from your cupboards and fridge the night before your trash collector comes — and freeze any salvageable foods — so you don't come home to a stinky situation.

 Secure your stuff